-The charter sector's growth presents many new opportunities to bolster and expand upon existing research.
+Looking ahead, the charter sector's growth presents many new opportunities to bolster and expand upon existing research.
 Increased demand for charter schools has led to more oversubscribed schools, providing new geographic settings for lottery-based research.
 On the data side, the adoption of centralized school assignment mechanisms, digitization of administrative records, and education technology capable of capturing rich student-level information create new avenues to leverage charter school lotteries for research.
-Researchers can now estimate causal impacts on a wider variety of outcomes in more locations.
+Of course, some questions may be impossible to answer with lotterybased methods, as many charter schools are undersubscribed, virtual charter schools are never oversubscribed, and lottery data collection is laborious.
+Fortson et al. (2015) show that observational estimates with pretest data can come close to - but do not completely - eliminate bias when compared to lottery-estimates.
+In such cases, careful observational research is preferable to no research at all.
 Here, we summarize five key areas for future lottery research and discuss charter schools as a setting for other types of rigorous study.

-6.1 Geographic and time coverage
+Geographic and time coverage

 The existing charter lottery literature is dominated by studies in a handful of large urban centers, including Boston, New York, and Chicago.
-Despite charter schools operating in 43 states, the lottery studies discussed in this paper come from just 14 states.
-7 Research in the Midwest (e.g., Indiana, Ohio, Minnesota, Wisconsin), South (e.g., Florida, North Carolina), and the Southwest (e.g., Arizona), and in more non-urban areas would expand the external validity of the charter lottery findings.
+Despite charter schools operating in almost all states, the lottery studies discussed in this paper come from just 14 states.7 Research in the Midwest (e.g., Indiana, Ohio, Minnesota, Wisconsin), South (e.g., Florida, North Carolina), and the Southwest (e.g., Arizona), and in more non-urban areas would expand the external validity of the charter lottery findings.

 Additionally, existing lottery-based research is becoming outdated, relying on data from 2001 to 2015.
 Evaluating charter schools that have opened more recently as the sector has grown and charter school models have evolved would shed light on whether large positive gains can be sustained as more (and different) students enroll.
-Furthermore, evaluating charter effectiveness since COVID-19 could yield insights into how to get students back on track academically given documented learning loss since 2020 (Kane & Reardon 2023).